smoghal/cognito-amplify-idp-auth/README.md

   * User pool attribute: Email

 Note: It is possible to capture custom User Pool attriubtes here as well.
 To map custom attributes, make sure that the custom attribute are both read and write enabled by going to General Setting > App Clients > Show Details > Set attribute read and write permissions.
 Select the custom attribute in both read and write columns and hit `Save app client changes`

+### Create Identity Pool

+Identity Pool is needed by AWS Amplify SDK used in the React web application.
+It is used to pass temporary AWS credentials such that the idP user signed into web application via Cognito is able to invoke AWS services (AppSync, S3 etc) without needing an actual IAM user.

+- Log into your AWS account and launch Cognito service from the AWS dashboard
+- On the top, next to User Pool, click on `Federated Identities`
+- Click `Create new identity pool`.
+Assign a unique identify pool name
+- Expand `Authentication Providers`.
+Click on Cognito
+- Fill in the `User Pool ID` and `App client id` values.
+These were created earlier in this section.
+- Click `Create Pool` button.
+- If you are prompted to create IAM roles, create them.
+You can later tweak these roles to give access to additional AWS services to Cognito idP users.

 # Sign out flow Setup